dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 | `SELECT` statement | `select order_id, amount from {{ ref(‘raw_payments’) }}`
 | Main query it is nested in | `select orders.user_id, sum(payments.amount) as lifetime_value from {{ ref(‘raw_orders’) }} as orders...` |

 In this example, the `all_payments` subquery will execute first. you use the data from this query to join on the `raw_orders` table to calculate lifetime value per user.
-Unlike our first example, the subquery happens in the join statement.
+Unlike the first example, the subquery happens in the join statement.
 Subqueries can happen in `JOIN`, `FROM`, and `WHERE` clauses.

 ### Subquery in a DML command